crdant/bootstrap/README.md

 Each of the scripts has a `teardown` command-line argument (except `prepare.sh`).
 Run those, then run `teardown.sh`.

 1. Teardown PCF (`pcf.sh teardown`).
-2. If you added LDAP, removeo it from the environment with `ldap.sh teardown`.
+2. If you added LDAP, remove it from the environment with `ldap.sh teardown`.
 3. Take down concourse with `concourse.sh teardown`.
 4. Get rid of Vault with `vault.sh teardown`.
 5. Lastly, take down the infrastructure with `teardown.sh`.